 Jill qualified as a solicitor in December 2006 and joined Stephensons in January 2007 in the wills and probate department.
 In 2017 Jill was made a senior associate of the firm.
 She is a professional deputy and director of Stephensons Trust Corporation Limited and acts on a number of matters for clients suffering from issues affecting their capacity.
-She attends across the Wigan and Leigh office and i supervised by Adam Sym.
+She is supervised by Adam Sym.

 Jill studied law at Lancashire Law School and achieved a commendation in her LPC at Staffordshire University.
 Jill also obtained a masters in legal practice at Staffordshire University and her PGDE at Bolton University.

 Jill is accredited by the Society of Trust and Estate Practitioners.
 She is also a member of Solicitors for the Elderly and is a Dementia Friend.

 Areas of specialism